padrinobook/padrinobook/02-job-board-application.md

     # Padrino Stable Gem
     gem 'padrino', '0.10.5'

-We are using the last stable version of Padrino (during the release of this book it is version **0.10.5**).
 Let's include the gems for our project (later when *time has come*, we will add other gems) with bundler[^bundler]:

     $ bundle install